Summer STEM 2025

 Sustainable and green energy students test prototypes to gather energy from wind.

 Summer STEM is an opportunity to try engineering for the first time or to dive deeper into engineering team work.
 Each 3- or 6-week class covers college-level topics and activities completed by The Cooper Union undergraduates in their first or second year or explores student and faculty research projects.
-Current high school students in grades 9, 10, 11 and 12 can apply.
+Current high school students in grades 9, 10, and 11 can apply.
 This selective program encourages all curious, compassionate, and college-interested students to apply regardless of prior experience.

-Read the SUMMER STEM FAQs to learn more about Summer STEM 2024
+Read the SUMMER STEM FAQs to learn more about Summer STEM 2025

 Hear about Summer STEM from past students and staff: What is Summer STEM?
 Video.

-Questions about SUMMER STEM?
+Still have questions about SUMMER STEM?
 Email stem@cooper.edu

 • Founded by inventor, industrialist and philanthropist Peter Cooper in 1859, The Cooper Union for the Advancement of Science and Art offers education in art, architecture and engineering, as well as courses in the humanities and social sciences.